Spider Behaviour - Part 1 - Detection

 Site 2 - Nose & Mouth

-Similarly, the light density of the mustache and the hair surrounding the wrinkly lip appear to form a highly systematic grouping.
-On the other hand, upper nasal hairs persist in a more unpredictable pattern pointing against one another. /
+Similarly, the light density of the mustache and the hair surrounding the wrinkled lips form a highly systematic arrangement.
+In contrast, the upper nasal hairs exhibit a more irregular pattern, often pointing in opposing directions.

 Site 3 - Ear

-The ear region is the most serene section.
-However, it grows sideburns, featuring the largest cluster of hairs that extend out gradually in one direction with minimal fluctuation in their axis. /
+The ear region represents the most tranquil area, yet it supports the growth of sideburns, characterized by the densest cluster of hairs, which gradually extend outward in a unified direction with minimal variation in their orientation.

 Physical models of the dissected regions